dom0ng/dom0ng/README.md

 - 👯 I happily stand on the shoulders of giants.
 Many tools I use are crafted by developers far more skilled than me.
 Embracing the "skid" label isn’t a weakness—it's a drive to learn, improve, and contribute back.
 I’m always open to collaboration and believe deeply that sharing knowledge benefits everyone.
 - 💞️ Special thanks to the open-source community—your code and generosity have been invaluable.
-Every contribution you’ve made might be the breakthrough for someone like me.
+Every contribution you’ve made might be the breakthrough and equalizer for someone like me.
 There’s a special place in my heart for all of you!

 Note :
 - 🤔 I don’t reinvent the wheel (yet).